 - Urination issues

 - Trouble swallowing

 - Changes in vision

 Talking about Lean

-As an article in USA Today points out, many people who use lean do so because they think the drug is somehow safe for them to use.
-Since they can get ingredients for the drug in the pharmacy or grocery store, it just does not seem dangerous.
-There is no dealer contact, and there is no crime committed.
-To some people, the drug seems really benign and a good get-high option.
+As an article in USA Today points out, many people who use lean do so because they think the drug is safe for them to use.
+Since they can get ingredients for the drug in the pharmacy or grocery store, it just does not seem dangerous to them.
+There is no drug dealer contact, and there is no crime committed.
+To some people, the drug seems really benign and a good option to help them get high.

-Talking effectively about lean might mean talking about the impact of drugs in a general way, so users can understand what they are risking and what might happen to them if they continue to use and abuse drugs.
+Talking effectively about lean might mean talking about the impact of drugs in a general way, so users can understand the risks of continuing to use and abuse the substance.

-Whatever method families use, the important thing is to talk about lean.
-Families that do so could persuade a person to get help.
-Families that talk might even save a life.
+Whatever method families use, the important thing is to talk about lean with your loved one who abuses it and ask them to get help.
+The families who have that conversation might even save a life.